pypeit/PypeIt/doc/quicklook.rst

 This script performs a boxcar (only) extraction of long- or multi-slit observations.

+The script does expect (effectively requires) that PypeIt will correctly frametype the input frames.
+If this fails, so too will the script.
+A future revision may allow the user to specify the frametypes.

 The script usage can be displayed by calling the script with the ``-h`` option: